Estimating spatially varying health effects of wildland fire smoke using mobile health data: Smoke Sense data application

 \subsection{Local estimation}

 The global model assumes the treatment effect curve is the same at all locations.
 Figure \ref{fig:map_num_users} shows that the participants of the Smoke Sense Initiative spread all over the west coast of the US.
-It is likely that the treatment effect can have spatial heterogeneity due to the large and diverse socially- and environmentally-diverse study domain.
+It is likely that the treatment effect can have spatial heterogeneity due to the large and diverse socially- and environmentally-diverse study domain that is not explained by the observed covariates.
 In order to investigate the spatially varying treatment effect, we fit a local model using geographical weighting \eqref{eq:GWE}.
-To reduce the computation burden, we use local constant approximation instead of local linear approximation.
+To reduce the computational burden, we use local constant approximation instead of local linear approximation.
 We choose spatial locations for evaluation as follows.
 We first set a grid of $56$ locations over the west coast of the US; the locations are combinations of 7 equally-spaced values for the latitude coordinate from $33$ to $47$ and $8$ equally-spaced values for the longitude coordinates from $-123$ to $-115$.
-Among these locations, we select $27$ locations that have samples within the one-$distance$ neighborhood and have more than $0.5\%$ samples within the two-$distance$ neighborhood, where $distance=\mid\mid\bs-\bs^{*}\mid\mid$.
-Table S1 in the Supplementary Material reports the estimates $\hat{\psi},\hat{\mu}$ and $\hat{\sigma}^{2}$ and their confidence intervals at the 27 locations, and Figure \ref{fig:psi_bc} shows the color map of $\hat{\psi}$.
-The results show that the treatment effect varies substantially across space, with generally negative and significant effects in the Southwest and positive but insignificant results in the Northwest.
+Among these locations, we select $28$ locations that have samples within the one-degree neighborhood and have more than $0.5\%$ samples within the two-degree neighborhood.
+Table S4 in the Supplementary Material reports the estimates $\widehat{\delta},\hat{\mu}$ and $\hat{\sigma}^{2}$ and their confidence intervals at the $28$ locations, and Figure \ref{fig:psi_bc} shows the color map of $\widehat{\delta}$.
+One important finding is that users located in the southwest are more likely to experience significant beneficial treatment effects.